As y'all know, I left to Boston right after my graduation! Check out my graduation post here.

 We dined at Smith & Wollensky.
 Their interior design was really pretty, and they had both inside & outside seating.
 We sat inside because it was getting cold at night.
 We got the Shellfish Towers for 2, lobster bisque (soup du jour) & some salad.
 The food was delicious, but a bit salty :( Maybe next time I hope they put less salt or spices.
 Other than that, great service.

-So here were the 12 places I went throughout my travels in Boston!
-If you ever visit Boston, make sure to check out these 12 places, as well as other fun museums & restaurants.
-Please recommend me other places so I can check out the next time I come back.
+So here were the top 12 places in Boston I explored throughout my 4 days trip!
+If you ever visit Boston, make sure to check out these 12 places, as well as other fun museums and restaurants.

 Disclaimer: this post contains affiliate links to help maintain this blog.